lley154/littercoin/README.md

 ```

 #### Threadtoken and Littercoin Initialization
-1. Next we are going to intialize the smart contract
+1. Next we are going to initialize the smart contract
 ```
 cd scripts
 ./init-tx.sh preprod